-Urban provided a balanced approach to replace a structurally deficient and functionally obsolete bridge while preserving and respecting the context of West Windsor’s community setting.
+Urban provided fair compromise between replacing a structurally deficient and functionally obsolete bridge with preserving and respecting the context of West Windsor’s community setting.
 The project achieved consensus through collaboration.
 Agency and community relations activities were integrated into every phase of the project and contributed to its success.
 This was accomplished by delivering a consistent message throughout the project, facilitating creative solutions with partners, and providing design details and solutions that incorporate the community context.

 From our discussions with the community, maintaining the look and feel of other structures within the surrounding areas was important.
 Therefore, the project employed Smart Growth practices and used appropriate Context-Sensitive Design (CSD) elements to make the project blend with the community, motorists, and pedestrians.
 Pedestrian accommodations were also key to allow area residents easy access to the Princeton Junction Train Station, which is in close proximity to the Alexander Road Bridge.

 A significant number of difficult issues presenting themselves had to be overcome during the project.
 For example, all work adjacent to the Northeast Corridor required approval of detailed Site Specific Work Plans (SSWPs) for track outages.
 SSWPs were developed for construction of the new bridge, removal of the existing bridge, construction of the new catenary structure, and re-profiling of the transmission lines (including extensions to existing transmission poles).